EnEff-BIM/EnEffBIM-Framework/CoTeTo/README.md

 Dependencies
 ------------
-1. CoTeTo works with vanilla Python 32 or 64 bit version >=3.3 or >=2.7.10 plus some packages listed below, but the `libSimModel` API is currently only compatible to Python 3.4 in 32bit.
+1. CoTeTo works with vanilla Python 32bit or 64bit version >=3.3 or >=2.7.10 plus some packages listed below, but the `libSimModel` API is currently only compatible to Python 3.4 in 32bit.
-[WinPython](http://winpython.github.io/) (v3.4, 32bit) is recommended,
+[WinPython](http://winpython.github.io/) (v3.4, 32bit, pyQT4) is recommended,
 because it includes most packages.
 3. WinPython does not include the Mako templating engine, install it by running `pip install -U mako` on a Python-enabled command prompt